Dejan Milojević: Budućnost (2021)

-On 28 January 2021, Montenegrin club Budućnost hired Milojević as their new head coach, signing him to a two and a half year contract.
-The appointment came one day after the previous head coach Petar Mijović's resignation midway through the 2020-21 season.
+On 28 January 2021, Montenegrin club Budućnost hired Milojević as their new head coach, signing him to a two-and-a-half-year contract.
+The appointment came one day after the previous head coach Petar Mijović's resignation midway through the 2020–21 season.

 On 3 June 2021, Milojević won the Montenegrin Cup tournament following a 102–93 win over Mornar.

 Later that month, he won the Montenegrin League Championship after his team had a 3–0 win over Mornar in the 2021 Finals.
 He left Budućnost in June 2021 to join the Golden State Warriors, thus exercising the NBA opt-out clause in his contract with the Montenegrin club.

-Golden State Warriors assistant (2021–present)
+Golden State Warriors assistant (2021–2024)

-On 13 August 2021, the Golden State Warriors hired Milojević as an assistant coach, reportedly signing him to a "multiyear deal".
+On 13 August 2021, the Golden State Warriors announced the hiring of Milojević as an assistant coach, reportedly signing him to a "multiyear deal".

-Joining the head coach Steve Kerr's staff, alongside two more incoming assistant coaches Jama Mahlalela and Kenny Atkinson, Milojević was tasked with working with squad members playing closer to the basket that the team deploys in stretch four, power forward, forward-center, and center positions.
-For Milojević, that meant primarily focusing on Golden State's recently-drafted young center James Wiseman as well as their established squad players Draymond Green and Kevon Looney.
+Joining the head coach Steve Kerr's staff, alongside two more incoming assistant coaches Jama Mahlalela and Kenny Atkinson, Milojević was tasked with working with squad members playing closer to the basket that the team deploys in stretch four, power forward, forward-center and center positions.
+For Milojević, that meant primarily focusing on Golden State's recently drafted young center James Wiseman as well as their established squad players Draymond Green and Kevon Looney.
 Due to Wiseman's multiple injuries throughout the 2021–22 season, Milojević ended up spending more time working with Looney and was credited for helping the seventh-year player improve his rebounding in the regular season and 2022 playoffs.
-The Warriors went on to defeat the Boston Celtics in the 2022 NBA Finals in 6 games, giving Milojević his first NBA championship and making him the second Serbian assistant coach (after Igor Kokoškov) to win an NBA ring.
+The Warriors went on to defeat the Boston Celtics in the 2022 NBA Finals in six games, giving Milojević his first and only NBA championship, making him the second Serbian assistant coach (after Igor Kokoškov) to win an NBA ring.

 National team coaching

-Assistant with Serbia

 On 5 December 2019, Milojević was named an assistant coach for the Serbia national team under Igor Kokoškov.
 In September 2021, he left the national team as the assistant coach.